aws-samples/nextcloud-server/README.md

 ## Notice
 Although this repository is released under the [MIT-0](LICENSE) license, its CloudFormation template uses features from [Nextcloud](https://github.com/nextcloud/server) project.
 Nextcloud project's licensing includes the [AGPL](https://github.com/nextcloud/server?tab=AGPL-3.0-1-ov-file) license.

+The template offers the option to install [Webmin](https://github.com/webmin/webmin) which is licensed under [BSD-3-Clause](https://github.com/webmin/webmin?tab=BSD-3-Clause-1-ov-file) license.

-Usage indicates acceptance of [Nextcloud server](https://github.com/nextcloud/server) license and license agreements of all software that is installed in the EC2 instance.
+Usage of template indicates acceptance of license agreements of all software that is installed in the EC2 instance.

 ## Architecture diagram